friendly/nestedLogit/cran-comments.md

 # nestedLogit 0.2.1

-This is a patch release, correcting minor problems noted by a CRAN reviewer
+This is a patch release, correcting all minor problems noted by a CRAN reviewer, as follows:

 * Reset all `par()` and `options()` calls so as to not alter user's workspace.
 * Now document all return values.
 * Added a reference to DESCRIPTION.
-It is to a book (with an ISBN), so no doi:, url, is appropriate.
+It is to a printed book (with an ISBN), so no 'doi:', 'arXiv:', or 'https:' reference is appropriate.
 * fixed one URL that win-builder (spuriously) complains about.

+Because of these changes, we bumped the version number from 0.2.0 (for the original submission) to 0.2.1.